alexyorke/star.js/README.md

 ### Demo

-A demo is available at https://github.com/Decagon/star.js/blob/master/index.html
+A demo is available at https://decagon.github.io/star.js/ (thanks to @njt1982 for getting the demo working nicely)

 ### Issues